 7.1 When a ported telephone number is disconnected from the NPAC, if the TN is within a Thousands-Block that is active in the NPAC, the Thousands-Block Holder will receive a snapback message from the NPAC indicating that the TN must be taken back into inventory for re-assignment.

 7.2 When a ported telephone number is disconnected from the NPAC, if the TN is not within a Thousands-Block that is active in the NPAC, the CO Code Holder will receive a snapback message from the NPAC indicating that the TN has been disconnected.
 If the CO Code is not pooled, then the TN must be taken back into inventory for reassignment.
-If the CO Code is pooled, the CO Code Holder must first check to see if it has been assigned the Thousands-Block which contains the TN before taking the TN back into inventory for re-assignment.
+If the CO Code is pooled, the CO Code Holder must first check to see if they have been assigned the Thousands-Block which contains the TN before taking the TN back into inventory for re-assignment.

-8. Audit Process
+8. Audit Process (MOVE TO APPENDIX A)

 8.1.
 Audits of TSPs may be required to ensure that TSPs adhere to this Appendix.
 Such audits should be performed in accordance with Appendix A of the Canadian Central Office Code (NXX) Assignment Guidelines.
 The audit should at a minimum: